Dan0sz/host-analytics-locally/readme.txt

 == Description ==

 CAOS (Complete Analytics Optimization Suite) for Google Analytics allows you to **host analytics.js/gtag.js** locally and keep it updated using WordPress' built-in Cron-schedule.
 Fully automatic!

+Not a big Google Analytics user and just curious about your pageviews?
+CAOS fully supports [Minimal Analytics](https://minimalanalytics.com), which is basically Google Analytics Lite.
+An extremely lightweight alternative Google Analytics' default libraries (analytics.js/gtag.js). *Minimal Analytics also helps you get rid of that annoying **Unused JS** notice in Google PageSpeed Insights!*

 Whenever you run an analysis of your website on *Google Pagespeed Insights*, *Pingdom* or *GTMetrix*, it'll tell you to **leverage browser cache** when you're using Google Analytics.
 Because Google has set the cache expiry time to 2 hours.
 This plugin will get you a **higher score** on Pagespeed and Pingdom and make **your website load faster**, because the user's browser doesn't have to make a roundtrip to download the file from Google's external server.